How small businesses can stay on top of financial management

 Financial software for your business

 Staying on top of all the accounts can be time-consuming, taking you away from actually growing your business.
 Fortunately, today's technology offers several options when it comes to financial management.
-Programs that allow you to manage your accounts payable and receivable, along with payroll and inventory, can provide an integrated view of your business financials.
+Programs that allow you to manage your accounts payable and receivable, along with payroll and inventory, all while tracking your expenses, can provide an integrated view of your business financials.

-A recent Intuit survey showed that QuickBooks customers saved an average of 11 hours per month by using the software.1
+A recent Intuit survey showed that QuickBooks get back an average of 42 hours a month using QuickBooks.1

-It can take a little time to set up a bookkeeping program, but once you have it integrated into your business, you should become more efficient at accounting and payroll tasks — and it should become easier to prepare your taxes and reports.
+It can take a little time to set up a bookkeeping program, but once you have it integrated into your business, you can become more efficient at accounting and payroll tasks — and save you time and energy when preparing your taxes and reports.

 Best practices are essential to your business.
 The good news is that you don't have to muddle through on your own.
 Financial software can help you stay on top of your books, boost productivity and allow you to concentrate on doing what you do best: growing your business.